Coronavirus Cancellations and Postponements: ModelLand and More

 The ACM awards -- scheduled for April 5 in Las Vegas -- has been postponed, along with Nickelodeon's 2020 Kids' Choice Awards, the 2020 iHeartRadio Music Awards and the 2020 Billboard Music Awards and Billboard Latin Music Awards.

-As for sporting events, the NBA, MLB, NHL and MLS have all suspended their seasons.
+As for sporting events, the NBA, MLB, NHL and MLS have all suspended their seasons, while this year's French Open has been postponed.

 Infectious disease researcher Dr. Ravina Kullar spoke with ET in early March about the threat of the virus, saying at the time that she was supportive of organizations canceling public events like festivals and conventions, especially in areas with higher concentrations of confirmed coronavirus cases.
 "I think that's a good idea.
 Until we get a handle and grasp on this virus, I think we need to take precautionary measures."